MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOListFileVersionBatchDeleteJobProgress.md

 Get-SPOListFileVersionBatchDeleteJobProgress -Site https://contoso.sharepoint.com/sites/site1 -List "Documents"
 ```

-Example 1 gets the progress of a file version batch trim job for a document library called "Documents".
+Example 1 gets the progress of a trim job for a document library called "Documents".

 ## PARAMETERS